Be United With One Another

 1. Be a grower.

-2 Peter 3:18 says, “But grow in the grace and knowledge of our Lord and Savior Jesus Christ.”
-Have you heard the phrase, “absence makes the heart grow fonder?”
+Some say that absence makes the heart grow fonder.
 While that might be true in human relationships, in our relationship with God, absence makes the heart wander.
-When we wander, we often go to war with others.
-Distance from God can cause discord with others.
-When you’re out of whack with God, you can end up taking a whack at others.
+And when we wander we often go to war with others.
 Are you growing in your walk with Christ?
 If you find yourself out of sync with someone, ask yourself some honest questions: “Am I walking with Christ?
-Is there any sin I need to confess?
-Am I too full of myself or am I fully surrendered to Christ right now?”
+Am I fully surrendered to Him right now?”

-Are you filled with bitterness because you’ve refused to forgive someone for something they’ve done or said to you?
-It’s time to repair your relationships, whether they’re in your home or in the house of God.
+Some of you are filled with bitterness because you’ve refused to forgive someone for something they’ve done or said to you.
+It’s time to repair your relational ruptures, whether they’re in your home or in the house of God.
 Keep short accounts with people.
 Be like the young child who was overheard reciting the prayer given to the disciples: “And forgive us our trash passes, as we forgive those who have passed trash against us.”
-Are you passing around any trash?
+Are you passing trash around this morning?
 Get rid of it before it starts to stink.

 Are you willing to be an answer to Jesus’ prayer today?
-The Navigators, a Christ-centered ministry devoted to discipleship, has developed a relational covenant they require of all their staff members.
-I’m going to read it and then I’ll ask you to read it quietly in the hopes you’ll make this covenant your own.
+The Navigators, a Christ-centered ministry devoted to discipleship, has developed a relational covenant that they use with all their staff members.
+I’d like to close today by reading this covenant to you.
+When I’m finished, I’m going to ask you to stand if you are ready to make it your own.

 We personally and corporately agree and commit to: